Last Updated on October 31, 2024 by Matt Musico

 David Ortiz was inducted into the National Baseball Hall of Fame as part of the Class of 2022.
 His consistent production certainly merits enshrinement.
 If it wasn’t for what he did in October for the Red Sox, though, he probably wouldn’t have gotten in on the first ballot.

 Ortiz was good in just about every situation during October.
-His career slash line of .289/.404/.543 through 85 games is proof.
-The situation that was his favorite, though, was easily the World Series.
-Papi hit just three of his 17 homers in the Fall Classic, but he paired it with a .455/.576/.795 line in 59 plate appearances.
+His career slash line of .289/.404/.543 through 85 games is proof of that.
+However, his favorite situation was the World Series.
+While Papi hit just three of his 17 homers in the Fall Classic, he paired it with a .455/.576/.795 line in 59 plate appearances.

-It’s not shocking that the Red Sox hoisted the trophy every time they reached the World Series with Ortiz on the roster.
+It’s not shocking that the Red Sox hoisted the trophy every time they reached the Fall Classic with Ortiz on the roster.

 Chicago Cubs: Three-Way Tie, 6 Home Runs